Cato T. Laurencin, MD, PhD, Travel Fellowship

 Named in honor of a distinguished member of the Society For Biomaterials, Cato T. Laurencin, M.D., Ph.D., the Travel Fellowship will support underrepresented minorities in the field of biomaterials by providing an undergraduate student the resources to attend the annual meeting of the Society For Biomaterials, and to become a member of the Society.
 The goal of this initiative is to stimulate/encourage recipients to pursue a career in biomaterials.

-Studies conducted by the National Science Foundation and others have concluded that African-Americans, Latinos, Native-Americans, and Native Alaskans are disproportionally underrepresented in the fields of Science, Technology, Engineering, and Math (STEM).
+Studies conducted by the National Science Foundation and others have concluded that African-Americans, Latinos, Native-Americans, and Native Alaskans are disproportionately underrepresented in the fields of Science, Technology, Engineering, and Math (STEM).
 Their underrepresentation represents a barrier to excellence in these fields.

 Dr. Cato Laurencin is well known for his commitment to mentoring.
 He is the recipient of the American Association for the Advancement of Science Mentor Award, the Beckman Award for Mentoring, the Alvin F. Crawford Award for Mentoring, and received the Presidential Award for Excellence in Science, Engineering and Math Mentoring from President Barack Obama in ceremonies at the White House.